 Power Apps mandates Microsoft Dataverse for full functionality, adding complexity and cost.
 While Dataverse offers enterprise-grade features like audit trails and role-based security, it requires database administration knowledge.
 The 1,400+ connectors impress on paper but create decision paralysis and integration complexity.
 Many connectors require premium licenses, unexpected costs that emerge during development.

 For mobile apps, Adalo's approach proves more practical.
 Developers focus on app functionality rather than infrastructure decisions.
-The 50MB file limit and action-based pricing encourage efficient app design, while Power Apps' delegation limits and formula restrictions can surprise developers mid-project.
+The platform's modular infrastructure handles scaling automatically, while Power Apps' delegation limits and formula restrictions can surprise developers mid-project.

 Enterprise Features Target Different Organizational Needs